dodie/scott/readme.md

 ### Cucumber

-Scott for Cucumber tracks whole scenarios, and in case of a failure it prints the details of every step involved.
+Scott for Cucumber tracks **whole scenarios**, and in case of a failure it prints the details of every step involved.

 This feature provides valuable information if a test fails in a CI environment, as it can make it much easier to reproduce and fix browser-based tests, especially for flaky tests.